American Silversmiths

 Listed in the 1786 city directory at 207 Queen Street.

-• Advertised in the New York Packet and American Advertiser (New York City NY), 1 Jan 1784,
+• Advertised: New York Packet and American Advertiser, on 1 Jan 1784, in New York City NY.

 John Burger, Gold and Silver-Smith, has again returned to this city to the house he formerly occupied No. 11, Hanover-Square; where he means to carry on his business in all its branches.
 As he carried on business but a few months before the evacuation in 1776, his friends and the public had not an opportunity of knowing his abilities; but he doubts not but he will be able to give general satisfaction, having since had five years experience with that noted and proficient mechanic Mr. Myer Myers.